alterfero/dig4el-prod/README.md

 ```
 sudo apt-get install docker-compose-plugin
 ```
+The command `sudo docker compose version` should return a version 2.x.x Otherwise, if version is 1.x.x or there is an error message telling you that `compose` is not a docker command, installl the v2 plugin (quick online search for 'install and enable docker-compose v2 plugin' will point you to the process.)

 2. Open ports
 - Ports 8501 (Streamlit) and 5342 (Postgres) if the service is directly exposed with http